sizovs/sizovs.github.io/_posts/2018-12-8-you-are-not-a-software-developer.md

 Writing well-tested, clean code takes a lot of time.
 When you're writing code, other important work is idle.
 The work that prevents your company from becoming rich.

 A for-profit company wants to make money and reduce expenses.
-Then the company hires you to solve problems that prevent it from becoming rich.
-Confused by your job title, you take their money and turn it into expensive software.
+Then the company hires you to solve problems that prevent it from becoming rich. **Confused by your job title**, you take their money and turn it into expensive software.

 But business has nothing to do about software.
 Even software business is not about software.
 Business is about making money.